SwissDataScienceCenter/renku-graph/README.md

   - release description: list the points again but organized in Features, Bugfixes etc ([example](https://github.com/SwissDataScienceCenter/renku-graph/releases/tag/2.19.0))
-  - The release notes are public, so don't list refactorings.
+  - the release notes are public, so don't list refactorings.
   - this will trigger actions that:
     - Runs acceptance tests
     - creates a PR on the